achal01/E-Commerce-Website/README.md

 This is the basic pages/features which are necessary for my an e-commerce
 website:
-Home
+Home,
-Product
+Product,
-Product_view
+Product_view,
-Caterogy
+Caterogy,
-Cart
+Cart,
-Checkout
+Checkout,
-Order Confermation
+Order Confermation,
-About Us
+About Us,
-Contact Us
+Contact Us,
-Serach
+Serach.

 I have used HTML, CSS,JavaScript & Bootstrap for designing the project.